RAK4260 WisDuo Breakout Board Quick Start Guide

 Product Configuration

-Before powering the RAK4260 Breakout Board, make sure you have installed the included LoRa Antenna.
-Not doing so might damage the board.
+Before powering the RAK4260 Breakout Board, ensure the included LoRa antenna is installed.
+Failure to do so may damage the board.

 USB to UART

-- Connect your USB to the UART adapter to the pin header on the RAK4260 via a set of four (4) DuPont lines.
-See Figure 1 for reference on wiring the device properly.
+- Connect the USB-to-UART adapter to the pin header on the RAK4260 using a set of 4 DuPont lines.
+Refer to Figure 1 for proper wiring guidance.

 -